naruto7878/Training-code/4-SQL/Notes/Readme.md

 ## Intersect
 * It will show only duplicated values once from both queries

+# Procedures
+* Almost the same as the methods in C# but has certain unique characteristics
+* Like a method, it can accept input parameters but it can also output multiple parameters
+* Essentially, it can return **multiple datatypes**
+* You can also have optional parameters
+* Like a method, it is reusable

+# Triggers
+* They are a special type of procedure that will run when a certain event happens such as insert, update, or delete
+* You can specify when you want the trigger to happen such as:
+    * After/For - execute trigger after the event
+    * Instead of - executes the trigger's operation instead of the event

 # ACID
 * A set of properties of database transaction that is intended to guarantee validity even in the event of catostrophic error or system failures